saregbesola/PowerShell/README.md

 To get started, download or clone the project file.
 If you download it as a zip file, unzip it and copy the folder named ConvertWordDocument2AspxPage along with its content to Modules folder inside WindowsPowerShell directory in Program Files i.e. C:\Program Files\WindowsPowerShell\Modules.
 Then follow the steps below to import the module and run the command.

 1. Open PowerShell ISE or PowerShell command window
-2. Copy and past the command below:
+2. Copy and paste the command below:

    Import-Module ConvertWordDocument2AspxPage
    ConvertWordDocument2AspxPage -SiteUrl " " -TargetLibrary " " -Email " " -UserName " " -Password " "